comptoolsres/comptoolsres.github.io/TLCL_reading_notes_2.md

 ## A note on Chapters 7 and 8

-{% include note.html content="The next two chapters cover a fair bit. **Do not** attempt to memorize everything.
+{% include callout.html content="The next two chapters cover a fair bit. **Do not** attempt to memorize everything.
 There is a lot of great information here, hopefully you will remember some of it.
 <br><br>
 My goal in having you read these chapters is for you to get a deeper understanding of Linux and see some of the amazing tools at your disposal.
 I use the command line daily, and don't have most of this memorized...
 <br><br>
-Think of it as a tour of the toolbox: you don't need to know how to use every tool, and probably don't have a good idea what you would ever do with many of the tools, but someday down the road, you will either remember that there is a tool to do what you need, or say to yourself, the way I am doing this is a pain, let me go back to the toolbox and see if there is a better way." %}
+Think of it as a tour of the toolbox: you don't need to know how to use every tool, and probably don't have a good idea what you would ever do with many of the tools, but someday down the road, you will either remember that there is a tool to do what you need, or say to yourself, the way I am doing this is a pain, let me go back to the toolbox and see if there is a better way." type="primary" %}

 ## Ch 7: Seeing the World as the Shell Sees It